All Products

 MaxCompute:User guide for MaxCompute Query Accelerator (MaxQA)

-The MaxCompute Query Accelerator (MaxQA) engine optimizes query performance in near-real-time scenarios.
-MaxQA runs in a dedicated query compute resource pool and optimizes the control link, query optimizer, execution engine, storage engine, and caching mechanism.
-It is ideal for services that require low latency and high stability, such as business intelligence (BI) scenarios, interactive analysis, and near-real-time data warehouses.
-This topic describes how to use the MaxQA engine.
+MaxCompute Query Accelerator (MaxQA) runs SQL jobs in a dedicated compute resource pool, optimizing the control link, query optimizer, execution engine, storage engine, and caching layer to deliver low-latency query performance.
+MaxQA is designed for business intelligence (BI) dashboards, interactive analysis, and near-real-time data warehouses where query latency and stability matter.

 China (Shanghai)